Corey Dickerson Player Props: Nationals vs. Padres

 Corey Dickerson At The Plate

-- Dickerson is hitting .263 with five doubles, two home runs and five walks.
+- Dickerson is batting .266 with five doubles, two home runs and five walks.

-- In 65.4% of his 26 games this season, Dickerson has picked up at least one hit.
-He's also had three multi-hit games.
+- In 66.7% of his games this season (18 of 27), Dickerson has picked up at least one hit, and in three of those games (11.1%) he recorded more than one.

-- He has hit a long ball in two of 26 games played this year, and in 2.4% of his plate appearances.
+- In 27 games played this season, he has gone deep in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.